Trade and Service Marks

 – Nice Agreement Concerning the International Classification of Goods and Services for the Purposes of the Registration of Marks, Geneva Act 1977, since January 1, 1993.

-– Lisbon Agreement for the Protection of Appellations of Origin and their International Registration, since January 1, 1993.
+– Lisbon Agreement for the Protection of Appellations of Origin and their International Registration, Stockholm Act since January 1, 1993, and Geneva Act since September 2, 2022.

 – WTO’s TRIPS Agreement, since January 1, 1995.